yaoztorun/Team3_SaaS/SUMMATIVE_USER_TESTING_GUIDE.md

 ### DIMENSION 3: SOCIAL INFLUENCE (SI)
 *"The degree to which an individual perceives that important others believe they should use Sippin"*

-1. People who are important to me would think using Sippin is a good idea.
+1. My friends would enjoy seeing my cocktail posts and experiences in the feed.
-2. My friends would encourage me to use Sippin to track cocktails.
+2. I would be motivated to use Sippin if my friends were also using it to share their cocktails.
-3. People whose opinions I value would support me using Sippin.
+3. Organizing or attending cocktail parties through Sippin would be appealing to my social circle.
-4. My friends would understand and appreciate my use of Sippin.
+4. My friends would appreciate being tagged in my cocktail posts and event experiences.

 ---